 Trip & Fall Accidents

-Particularly in Anaheim, we see a lot of slip, trip and fall cases because of the national tourism and number of public destinations.
-Disneyland and Knott's Berry Farm for example can pose many premise liability injuries.
+Particularly in Anaheim, we see a lot of slip, trip, and fall cases because it is a top tourist destination with a huge number of visitors.
+Disneyland and Knott’s Berry Farm for example can pose many premise liability injuries.

 What to Do If You Slip and Fall in a Store

 Many victims of slip and fall accidents do not know where to begin.
-From the emergency room to being bombarded by insurance adjusteres, the aftermath of the event can seem overwhelming.
+From the emergency room to being bombarded by insurance adjusters, the aftermath of the event can seem overwhelming.